celery/celery/docs/configuration.rst

 * CELERY_IGNORE_RESULT

-    Wheter to store the task return values or not (tombstones).
+    Whether to store the task return values or not (tombstones).
     If you still want to store errors, just not successful return values, you can set ``CELERY_STORE_ERRORS_EVEN_IF_IGNORED``.